CryptoSoc/cryptosoc.github.io/_tutorials/neural-nets-2.md

 <div class="alert alert-block alert-info">
 <h5>Why is this Important:</h5>
-...
+Knowing how a neural network is built with some mathematical background will put you in good stead to start building your own networks.
 <br />
 <strong>Time to read: 15 minutes</strong>
 </div>

-In [the previous tutorial](), we learnt how a neural network works on a high level.
+In [the previous tutorial](/tutorials/neural-nets), we learnt how a neural network works on a high level.
 In particular, we said that a neural network is a function like the function $y=ax+b$ that transforms some input $x$ into some output $y$.
 However, neural networks don't simply have a linear representation, they represent complex functions that compute arbitrary relationships.
 In this tutorial we will see how this works.

 ## Brief Refresh of Linear Algebra